-My all-time favorite South Indian food combo is cripsy-edged Appam paired with a ladle full of tangy, sweet chicken curry poured on top of the pillowy center.
+My all-time favorite South Indian food combo is cripsy-edged Appam paired with a ladle full of tangy, sweet chicken curry poured on top of its pillowy center.
 Growing up, this was my breakfast.
 My brunch.
-Our special occasion table special for holidays like Christmas and Easter.
+Our special occasion dish for holidays like Christmas and Easter.
 Nothing beats eating this, except being able to make it from scratch!

 If you decide to make this recipe or have any questions about how to make it, head over to my instagram @thefamiliarkitchen so we can connect and I can see how it turned out for you!